resiprocate/resiprocate/README.txt

 TURN TODO's
 -----------
 - CreatePermission requests can contain multiple addresses - need to modify StunMessage in order to support this
-- Channel Bindings last for 10 minutes unless refreshed - TODO
 - Clients need to install permissions before data can be sent - need to queue outbound data until CreateChannel response is received
-- Clients need to periodically send ChannelBind requests to refresh both Permissions and ChannelBindings (note: permission interval is 5 min, channel bind is 10 min)
 - ChannelData messages must be padded to a multiple of 4 bytes, the padding is not to be reflected in the encoded length
-- Check if the UDP datagram size is too short to contain the claimed length of the ChannelData message, then discard
 - When client receives a Data Ind - it should ensure it is from an endpoint that it believes that it has installed a permission for, otherwise drop
 - It is recommended that the client check if a permission exists towards the peer that just send a ChannelData message, if not - discard
 - Could add checking that ChannelData messages always begin with bits 0b01, since bits 0b10 and 0b11 are reserved